-Confucius was widely loved by his students and breaking with tradition became friendly with them getting to know them on a personal level and teaching them depending on their personalities and character traits.
+Confucius was widely loved by his students – breaking with tradition, he became friendly and got to know them on a personal level and teaching them depending on their personalities and character traits.
 He was not stuck in a rigid mode of teaching but took an innovative approach which led to a real sense of loyalty amongst his students.
 Ironically, after his death, his teaching became heavily formalised and was often implemented quite rigidly.

 Despite his glowing reputation and an increasing number of students, Confucius often encountered difficulties from those who opposed him or were jealous of his influence.
 He tried for many years to put his ideas into practice, getting involved in public service.
 However, he became frustrated at the corruption and self-interest which was dominant in the courts of influence.
 Towards the end of his life, Confucius despaired at the difficulty of returning society to justice and order.
 However, in his later years, he placed less emphasis on public service and instead, wrote prodigiously explaining his key concepts and teachings.